These Sticky buns are completely made from scratch and will fill your house with the most delicious smells.

 - Use room temperature ingredients

 - The dough is meant to be sticky.
-Too much flour will make the buns dry
+Too much flour will make the rolls dry

 - Be patient and allow the dough to rise.
 It may take longer if the room temperature is cold

 - Roll up the dough tightly.
-This will make sure that the buns hold their shape
+This will make sure that the rolls hold their shape

-- Finally, don’t over bake or the buns will dry out
+- Finally, don’t over bake or the rolls will dry out

-- My favorite way to cut sticky buns is to use unscented dental floss.
+- My favorite way to cut caramel cinnamon rolls is to use unscented dental floss.
 Mark where you want to cut the dough.
 Then break off about 12inc/30cm.
 Slide the floss under the dough to where you want to cut.
-Wrap the floss up over the top and pull both ends in opposite directions in one quick motion.
+Wrap the floss up over the top and pull both ends in opposite directions in one quick motion.ย

 This is definitely mouth watering